Teaching Intensive & Student Focused.

 Additionally, she has been an active member of AICAD (the Association of Independent Colleges of Art and Design), serving on the DEI Task Force and helping to develop and implement the AICAD BIPOC Academic Leadership Institute.

-Dr. James Mandingo
+Dr. James Mandigo

 UFV